fiberplane/fpx/lilo/lilo-worker/README.md

 cp .dev.vars.example .dev.vars
 ```

+> NOTE: If you're using the local dev mode, you'll need to make sure `LILO_ENV=local` in your `.dev.vars` file, so that the session cookie's `sameSite` is set to `none` and the SPA can use it.

 You'll need GitHub OAuth app credentials for the dashboard.
 You can create your own or ask for Brett's.

 You'll want to initialize the D1 database for your project.